lastguemamusa01/spring-boot-rest-api-101/README.md

 -	Use correct Response status

-o	200 success
+ -	200 success
-o	404 – resource not found
+ -	404 – resource not found
-o	400 – bad request (validation error and request format is wrong) o	201 – created o	401 – unauthorized o	500 – sever error
+ -	400 – bad request (validation error and request format is wrong)
+ -	201 – created
+ -	401 – unauthorized
+ -	500 – sever error

 -	Ensure no secure information in URI

 -	Use plurals

-o	Prefer. /users to /user
+ -	Prefer. /users to /user
-o	Prefer /users/1 to /user/1
+ -	Prefer /users/1 to /user/1

--	Use nouns for resources – account, no delete account, nouns o	 Cannot be all nouns, there are exceptions
+-	Use nouns for resources – account, no delete account, nouns
+ -	 Cannot be all nouns, there are exceptions
-	/search
+ -	/search
-	PUT / gists/{id}/star
+ -	PUT / gists/{id}/star
-	DELETE. /gists/{id}/star
+ -	DELETE. /gists/{id}/star